This page has permanently moved from PNT.gov to GPS.gov. Please update your bookmarks and links.

 Amendment and Termination

 This Charter may be terminated by either signatory, or may be amended by the mutual written consent of the undersigned or their successors.
 A minimum of 90 days advance notice of proposed termination will be provided.
-This Charter will expire on December 31, 2012, unless extended by mutual agreement of the signatories.
-An annual review will be conducted by the National Coordination Office for proposed changes or amendments.
+This Charter will expire on December 31, 2017, unless extended by mutual agreement of the signatories.

 Effective Date